Cloudneeti/XSS-Attack-Prevention/101-XSS-Attack-Prevention/README.md

 1. Deploy using "Deploy to Azure" button at the top

+Following steps are required to update SQL Server firewall settings and load data into database.

-2. Clone Azure quickstart templates repository using
+1. Clone Azure quickstart templates repository using

     `git clone https://github.com/Azure/azure-quickstart-templates.git`